necro-nemesis/Lokinet-RPM-package/README.md

 - a copy of loki-netowrk (gz tarball) - required to build lokinet
 - a copy of lokinet.ini (unachived in root) - required to build lokinet
 - a copy of lokinet.service (unarchived in root) - required to build lokinet
-- a copy of the shared folder (unarchived in root) - required for lokinet-gui found in the gui files.
+- a copy of the shared folder (unarchived in root) - required for lokinet-gui found in the gui files
 - a copy of oxen-mq (gz tarball) - required to build oxen-mq
 - a copy of loki-network-control (gz tarball) - required to build loki-network-control-panel